yqx7150/IIN-Code/README.md

 Iterative-scheme Inspired Network for Impulse Noise Removal
 ## About The Code
 This is a demo Code based on the method described in the following paper:
-Iterative-scheme Inspired Network for Impulse Noise Removal, Journal of Pattern Analysis and Applications, 23(1): 135–145, 2020.
+Iterative-scheme Inspired Network for Impulse Noise Removal, Pattern Analysis and Applications, 23(1): 135–145, 2020.
 Author: M. Zhang, Y. Liu, G. Li, B. Qin, Q. Liu.
 Date : 11/2018
 Version : 1.0